 Men’s Face Shaves: Sanitation And Safety Precautions

 We used two different types of sanitizing fluids—one for combs and other rubber or plastic materials, and one for metals like straight razors used in shaving.
 Between uses tools were always being treated thoroughly so that we always exceeded the minimum requirements for sanitation and safety precautions.
 I have always believed that sanitation and safety precautions are primary considerations for a professional barber.
 This is paramount when dealing with the public trust!
+It is imperative in giving clients confidence in men’s face shaves and beard trims.

 Here are some general rules for sanitation and safety precautions that we learned in barber school and that we use at the barbershop: